-Competencies Evaluation perspectives 1.
-Knowledge application competence: Ability to contribute to society with advanced knowledge Can you apply knowledge gained through research and other activities in society?
-Can you identify new problems, even in other fields of expertise, based on broad knowledge?
-2. Management competence: Ability to appropriately address challenges from broad standpoints Can you take on major tasks with systematic planning?
-Can you understand and solve problems from multiple perspectives?
-3. Communication competence: Ability to accurately and clearly communicate expert knowledge Are you capable of efficient communication for research purposes?
-Can you discuss research or research-specific knowledge with experts from your own field and from other fields?
-4. Teamwork competence: Ability to work with a team and actively contribute to the achievement of goals Do you have experience cooperatively and actively working on challenges as part of a team?
-Have you helped promote projects and activities other than your own research?
-5. Internationality competence: Willingness to contribute to international society Are you aware of making contributions to international society and getting involved in international activities?
-Have you obtained the linguistic skills necessary for international information collection and action?
-6. Innovation ability: Ability to open up new developments in the areas of life science If the basic concepts about the areas of life science were widely gained and problems are interpreted from a higher perspective If one has the motivation to gain new skills and knowledge instead of being bound by one's area of expertise If the social needs in the areas of life science are understood If appropriate research plans are drawn up and carried out to solve Food Innovation Science issues 7.
-Specialized knowledge: Advanced knowledge and command of an area of expertise If leading-edge specialized knowledge about Food Innovation Science was gained If gained knowledge was put to use to solve issues

-- 8. Advanced practical English: Practical English proficiency that works in the areas of life science - 1 If an accurate description of one's understandings or opinions about problems in the areas of life science is provided in English - 2 If written research proposals, reports, etc. are created in English
+Name of the degree to be conferred Master of Food Innovation Educational purpose This program shall train "the persons with basic ability for doctoral thesis research and highly specialized professionals in order to acquire the ability to explore the functionality of food, the ability to process foods to efficiently manifest their effects, the nutritional and physiological ability to evaluate the effects of their functionality on the human body, and the functional food market and aim to become globally active human resources who can create new value for food".
+Innovative functional food development is expected to contribute to realization of a healthy and long-lived society, and promotion of life innovation that contributes to international competitiveness and economic growth.
+Vision of human resources development Highly specialized professionals who acquire cross-sectional and bird's eye view of life science relating to life science innovation, acquire world-class advanced specialized research capabilities and open new developments in life science research using bioresources in the areas of R&D and management of functional foods and medicinal cosmetics.
+Competencies specified in diploma policy Evaluation perspectives Knowledge application competence: Ability to contribute to society with advanced knowledge 1Can you apply knowledge gained through research and other activities in society?
+2Can you identify new problems, even in other fields of expertise, based on broad knowledge?
+Management competence: Ability to appropriately address challenges from broad standpoints 1Can you take on major tasks with systematic planning?
+2Can you understand and solve problems from multiple perspectives?
+Communication competence: Ability to accurately and clearly communicate expert knowledge 1Are you capable of efficient communication for research purposes?
+2Can you discuss research or research-specific knowledge with experts from your own field and from other fields?
+4. Teamwork competence: Ability to work with a team and actively contribute to the achievement of goals 1Do you have experience cooperatively and actively working on challenges as part of a team?
+2Have you helped promote projects and activities other than your own research?
+5. Internationality competence: Willingness to contribute to international society 1Are you aware of making contributions to international society and getting involved in international activities?
+2Have you obtained the linguistic skills necessary for international information collection and action?
+6. Innovation ability: Ability to open up new developments in the areas of life science 1If the basic concepts about the areas of life science were widely gained and problems are interpreted from a higher perspective 2If one has the motivation to gain new skills and knowledge instead of being bound by one s area of expertise 3If the social needs in the areas of life science are understood 4If appropriate research plans are drawn up and carried out to solve Food Innovation Science issues 7.
+Specialized knowledge: Advanced knowledge and command of an area of expertise 1If leading-edge specialized knowledge about Food Innovation Science was gained 2If gained knowledge was put to use to solve issues 8.
+Advanced practical English: Practical English proficiency that works in the areas of life science 1If an accurate description of one's understandings or opinions about problems in the areas of life science is provided in English 2If written research proposals, reports, etc. are created in English Dissertation evaluation criteria